Any questions, concerns, or interests should feel free to contact Dr. Scott E. Ross at firstname.lastname@example.org

 Students are responsible for all costs associated with their own health care and when obtaining immunizations and health certifications.
 Students are encouraged to have health insurance, and to be familiar with its provisions.

-Please review the Athletic Training Student Handbook for other pertinent policies and procedures.
+Please review the AT Program Student Handbook for other pertinent policies and procedures.